Predict customer churn in a telecommunications company using machine learning

 - churn: 0.047950.

-We can export the mathematical expression of the neural network for future use
+We can export the mathematical expression of the neural network for future use to any bank software used for this purpose.

 This expression is listed below.